Web Site Accessibility Information

 Staff in the Office of Scholarships and Financial Aid continue to work to make this website a useful and accesible tool for all members of the university community.

 If you have a disability and wish to receive additional accommodations, please contact Sarah Mead Smith, Director of Disability Services, at 865-2990.
-Disability Services is located in Monroe Hall, Room 405.
+Disability Services is located in Marquette Hall, Room 112.

 Section 504 of the Americans with Disabilities Act

 The Office for Civil Rights in the U.S. Department of Education enforces regulations implementing Section 504 with respect to programs and activities that receive funding from the Department.
 The Section 504 regulation applies to all recipients of this funding, including colleges, universities, and postsecondary vocational education and adult education programs.
 Failure by these higher education schools to provide auxiliary aids to students with disabilities that results in a denial of a program benefit is discriminatory and prohibited by Section 504.

 Web content and the menus on the university's website are accessible to screen readers that visually impaired students might use to read the website.